 This successful education and outreach campaign previously included television and radio ads, a hotline to report littering, posters and billboards, and brochures.
 The program messaging was direct and effective: statistics show littering was reduced by 25 percent during the campaign.

 The outreach campaign also included highway signage and a litter hotline to report violators.
 Members of the public could report littering by calling 1-866-LITTER1 (866-548-8371).

 Some signs remain along Washington roadways.
 The message is a good reminder of the fines and penalties that face those who litter.
 If someone calls to report a violator, they hear a recorded message saying the program was discontinued due to budget cuts.

 The Washington State Patrol and local law enforcement agencies continue to enforce Washington’s laws if they observe or receive reports of littering.

-Understanding the source of litter can help us know better how to prevent it.
 Researching how much material is littered, what types of material ends up as litter, and where people are littering helps inform litter prevention efforts.
-Funding for ongoing research was discontinued in 2009 due to budget cuts.